ErikFontanel/portfolio/src/work/aceandtate/aceandtate.md

 team: 'Jordi van der Oord, Joram van den Boezem, Ace & Tate'
 ---

-For the rapidly growing direct-to-consumer eyewear company Ace & Tate I designed their new e-commerce platform.
-A mobile first user experience supporting the Ace & Tate brand proposition: Affordable and fashionable glasses for any outfit and any occassion.
-Helping people buy a product that is normally perceived as a medical device, expensive and cumbersome to buy especially online.
+For the fast-growing direct-to-consumer eyewear company Ace & Tate, I led the design of their new e-commerce platform.
+A mobile-first shopping experience that embodies the brand’s promise: affordable, fashionable eyewear for every style and any occasion.
+Helping peopple buy a product that is normally perceived as a medical device, expensive and cumbersome to buy–especially online.

 {% gallery {css: 'full-width'} %}
 {% image 'at-main1.png' %}
 {% endgallery %}

-At the end of 2016 I was approached by Mark de Lange, CEO of [Ace & Tate](https://aceandtate.com).
-Within just three years after founding the company, they opened two stores in Amsterdam, one in Utrecht and a pop-up in Rotterdam.
-But as a direct-to-consumer brand, e-commerce plays a vital role in the business model.
-Their current website couldn't keep up anymore with the chaning company and rapid growth.
+When I joined in 2016, Ace & Tate was about to expand from two to several retail stores across the Netherlands.
+As a D2C brand, e-commerce was a crucial growth channel, but their existing website couldn’t scale with the company’s ambitions.
+CEO Mark de Lange reached out to reimagine their digital experience, one that could support global growth while staying true to the brand’s clean, confident voice.

 {% list "Objectives" %}

-- New design to fit the brand and replace the old generic design
+- Redesign the platform to reflect the Ace & Tate brand and replace the outdated UI.
-- Easier to use product configuration
+- Simplify product configuration and reduce friction at checkout.
-- Higher conversion, lower friction during checkout
-- Inspire customers through look books and (seasonal) campaigns
+- Inspire customers through lookbooks, storytelling, and seasonal campaigns.
-- Store finder for all the new stores to be opened
+- Integrate a store finder for new physical locations.
-- Increasing the brand value of Ace & Tate
+- Strengthen brand recognition and improve conversion rates.

 {% endlist %}